voximplant/flutter_demos/audio_call/README.md

 The application is able to:

 - log in to the Voximplant Cloud
+- auto login using access tokens
 - make an audio call
 - receive an incoming call
 - put a call on hold / take it off hold
 - change an audio device (speaker, receiver, wired headset, bluetooth headset) during a call
 - mute audio during a call
+- play VIAudioFile progresstone on ringing
+- push notifications
+- CallKit integration (iOS)

 ## Getting started

-To get started, you'll need to register a free Voximplant developer account.
+To get started, you'll need to [register](https://manage.voximplant.com/auth/sign_up) a free Voximplant developer account.

 You'll need the following: